 • If time permits, refrigerate the stock for a few hours or overnight, until you can skim off any fat (schmaltz) that rises to the top.
 We use the schmaltz in the matzo balls, but oil or melted butter could be substituted.

-• Taste and season broth, as needed, with chicken bouillon base, salt and pepper, to make a flavorful broth.
+• Taste and season broth, as needed, with chicken bouillon base, salt, and pepper to make a flavorful broth.

 • Form Matzo Balls: Line a baking sheet with parchment paper.
 Scoop matzo mixture into 15 golf-ball sized portions (about 1 1/2-tablespoon size) and gently/loosely roll into balls (don’t densely roll them).
 Place on baking sheet.
 (Tip: wet hands will help keep the batter from sticking to them).